pytest-dev/pytest-django/docs/index.rst

 Why would I use this instead of Django's manage.py test command?
 ================================================================

-Running the test suite with py.test offers some features that are not present in Djangos standard test mechanism:
+Running the test suite with py.test offers some features that are not present in Django's standard test mechanism:

  * Less boilerplate: no need to import unittest, create a subclass with methods.
 Just write tests as regular functions.
  * `Manage test dependencies with fixtures <http://pytest.org/latest/fixture.html>`_